jmaillot/azure-terraform/azure-base-infrastructure/modules/network-security-group/README.md

 Module description:
-The module provisions Azure Network Security group for the VM with default values
+This module will provision the Network Security group for the VM & VNET with default values